Pumpenfabrik Wangen GmbH Purchasing Terms and Conditions

 - The export list number in accordance with the latest version of Appendices I and IV of the EC Dual-Use Regulation No. 428/2009 or part I of the export list (EL appendix to the Austrian Foreign Trade and Payments Act)

 13c.
-At the purchaser's request, the supplier shall notify the purchaser in writing of any other foreign trade data regarding the goods and their components.
-The supplier must also inform the purchaser in writing and without delay about any changes to the data specified in 13b.
+At the purchaser's request, the supplier shall notify the purchaser in writing or in text form of any other foreign trade data regarding the goods and their components.
+The supplier must also inform the purchaser in writing or in text form and without delay about any changes to the data specified in 13b.

 13d.
 In the event of failure to provide the information set out above, or the provision of incorrect information, the purchaser will be entitled to withdraw from the contract irrespective of any other claims.